ggaarder/vc6-asprintf/README.md

 2. Make a buffer that is **large enough** (which is not easy), then you can get a correct buffer size.

-If you choose this, I have make a handy implement for VC6 C language, based on the `va_list` implement in another answer.
+If you choose this, I have make a handy implementation for VC6 C language, based on the `va_list` implement in another answer.

 ```C
 // #include <stdio.h>  /* for _vsnprintf */